 - For more information on MPRE Scores, please see Rule 7, Sec.
 4.07(d) and Policy P-4.07.

-SCORE EXPIRATIONS: Exam scores are valid for admission for three years from the date of grade release.
-You must complete all requirements for admission within that time or your scores expire.
+SCORE EXPIRATIONS: Examination scores are valid for admission for three years from the date of grade release.
+You must complete all requirements for admission, including taking the oath of admission (Tenn.
+Sup.
+Ct.
+R. 6) within that time or your scores expire.

 SUPERVISED PRACTICE AND PRACTICE PENDING ADMISSION: For information on practice prior to admission pursuant to Rule 7, Sections 10.04 or 10.07, click here.
 Permission granted under Rule 7, Section 10.03 expires at the latest upon graduation from Law School.

 ACCESS ALL FORMS, CLICK HERE